Truck mix Truck Tralier Truck Truck Truck JCB

 The traditional Bhutanese window should consist of certain elements or features.
 Mullion and Transom of the traditional window have different local names.
 The design should comply with the Architectural guidelines of Bhutan and the regulations of the Development Division of the department.
 The features are:

-- Zangshing: This is the top component of the window.
-It is equivalent lintel of the window and door.
+10. Zangshing: This is the top component of the window.
+It is equivalent to the lintel rest on the window and door.
 The width of the Zangshing is equal to the wall thickness and the depth is not less than 75 mm.
+In the masonry wall constructed of stone, the Zangshing on the window is usually 150mm of 2 numbers where the wall thickness is more the 400mm.

 Types of Bhutanese Windows